jhsware/inferno/demo/inferno-custom-element/README.md

 Main features:
 - we need a library registry so custom elements can:
   - be provided as individual components yet share the same core libs
-  - follow different release cycles where they depend on different major versions of Inferno
+  - mix custom elements on a page even if they depend on different major versions of Inferno
 - custom elements need to be first class citizens in an Inferno app, supporting:
   - orchestrating animations
   - custom callbacks
-  - (maybe) passing rich data
+  - passing rich data
+    - this requires standardised setters for rich props
+  - don't pass context to custom element because it will tightly couple implementation to application, better to use Component for that use case
+  - custom element support is mainly implemented as a pattern
+    - some library support is provided
+    - this allows greater flexibility in implementation of hooks etc.

 Some issues worth looking into: